Ali-bis/ghostwriter/README.md

 Ghost Writer: A Custom PCB Pen Plotter

-Status - We're Still in the Engineering Phase

-Right now, I've made it to this point in the project

-PCB Design is Done | Enclosure is Modelled | Sourcing Components is Ongoing.
+🚨 Status: Hardware Validation Phase - Where Things Currently Stand\
+I've got a good bit accomplished: PCB design is complete and the enclosure has been modelled.
+Now, we're in the midst of validating the firmware.

-About Ghost Writer
+📖 About Ghost Writer - My Motivation Behind This Project\

-Ghost Writer is a custom-built 2-axis CNC pen plotter that I made after getting frustrated with the usual open-source kits that always seem to have problems with cable management and electronics integration.
+To be honest, I was getting fed up with the standard open-source kits I'd been working with.
+They always seemed to struggle with getting the wiring tidy and electronics integration just right.
+That's what got me started on Ghost Writer.

-Key Engineering Features of Ghost Writer

-Carrier Board - I designed a custom PCB: This board takes a Seeed Studio Xiao (RP2040) and links it up with ULN2003 stepper drivers and SG90 servo logic using KiCad.
+🔧 Key Engineering Features - What Makes This Pen Plotter Special Custom Carrier Board: This was a beast to get right, but I did manage to design it in KiCad with a Seeed Studio Xiao (RP2040) at its heart, plus ULN2003 stepper drivers and SG90 servo logic all neatly sorted - no more messy wiring!\

-The Enclosure - I built a custom 3D printed case: This thing has a "U-Slot" cable management system to get that top-mounted USB microcontroller to fit inside it without taking up too much room (30mm).
+Enclosure - A Complicated Business: I designed a custom 3D-printed case with a clever "U-Slot" cable management system, which has allowed me to fit the top-mounted USB microcontroller into a low profile of just 30mm without any problems with mechanical interference.\
+Motion Control Firmware - Making It Work Smoothingly: I've also developed a custom C++ validation suite (GhostWriter_Test) to get the 28BYJ-48 stepper motors sorted and working smoothly, and control the servo pen-lift logic directly from the Seeed Xiao.\

-The Mechanical Base - Modified the EBAD Plotter Gantry: I tweaked the open-source gantry from the EBAD Plotter project so it can work with my new design.
+Mechanical Base - Starting from an Open-Source Design: I took the open-source EBAD Plotter gantry and tweaked it to fit the new custom electronics.\

-How I Organized the Repository
+How the Repository is Organised
 /hardware/pcb - All the custom KiCad board files and fabrication outputs live in here.

 /hardware/enclosure - The STL files for the enclosure are stored here.

-/firmware - Grbl configuration for the RP2040 is still a work in progress.
+/hardware/firmware - Grbl configuration for the RP2040 is still a work in progress.

 A Sneak Peek at the Design